linas/Polar-Flowlink-linux/README.md

 The FlowLink code here can connect to the Polar FT7, but currently returns garbage data for this model.

+This project differs from the original samop/Polar-Flowlink-linux project in that it removes all of teh SQL pieces, and focuses entirely on trying to extract meaningful data from the watch.

 * Supported OS

 GNU/Linux